Build variants

 App Manifest

 Not only can you add native code to the engine with the Native Extensions feature, you can also remove standard parts of the engine.
 E.g. if you don’t need a physics engine, you can remove that from the executable.
+Learn how to exclude unused feature in the application manifest manual.

 Combined context